shravan-padakanti/scala-docs-wiki/Pair-RDDs:-Transformations-and-Actions.md

-/* Eg. Going back to the last events example, if we want to calculate the total budget per organization, then: */ val eventsRdd = rdd.map(event => (event.organizer, event.budget)) // Pair RDD val totalBudgets = eventsRdd.reduceByKey( _ + _ ) // at this point we already have keys and values.
-So reduceByKey means reduce the values corresponding to the given key using the given function
+/* Eg. Going back to the last events example, if we want to calculate the total budget per organization, then: */ val eventsRdd = rdd.map(event => (event.organizer, event.budget)) // Pair RDD val totalBudgetsRdd = eventsRdd.reduceByKey( _ + _ ) // at this point we already have keys and values.
+So reduceByKey means reduce the values corresponding to the given key using the given function.
+Its a transformation, lazy, so nothing happens! totalBudgetsRdd.collect().foreach(println)
 // (Organizer1, 42000)
 // (Organizer2, 151400)
 ```